ClickHouse/clickhouse-docs/docs/en/guides/sre/keeper/index.md

 There are some caveats in Keeper reconfiguration implementation:

 - Only incremental reconfiguration is supported.
-Requests with non-empty `new_members` will be declined.
+Requests with non-empty `new_members` are declined.
 - Unlike ZooKeeper, there is no way to wait on cluster reconfiguration by submitting a `sync` command.
   New config will be _eventually_ applied but with no time guarantees.

 ### Implementation details

 ClickHouse Keeper implementation relies on NuRaft API to change membership dynamically.
 NuRaft has a way to add a single server or remove a single server, one at a time.
 This means each change to configuration (each part of `joining`, each part of `leaving`) must be decided on separately.
 Thus there is no bulk reconfiguration available as it would be misleading for end users.